 Not to exceed 5 credits from the following courses may be counted as a portion of the undergraduate major requirement in Soils; Agr.
 Bact.
 123, 3 cr., Geology 1, 5 cr., Geology 17, 3 cr., Agronomy 102, 2 cr., Agronomy 106, 3 cr.
 Students are urged to consult a member of the department not later than the second semester of their sophomore year so that a logical sequence of courses may be arranged.

-- 1. PRINCIPLES OF SOIL FERTILITY.
-I; 5 cr.
-Discussions and laboratory work on the formation, composition, tilth, and fertility of soils in relation to the growth of plants.
+- 1. Soils AND Soil FERTILITY.
+I; 4 cr.
+Discussions and laboratory work on the formation, composition, properties, fertility, and management of soils in relation to the growth of plants.
 Prerequisite: Chemistry 1b or concurrent registration.
 Lab. fee \$4.50.
 Mr. Graul and staff. - 100.
 THESIS.
 Yr; 2 cr.
-Lab. fee \$2.25 per lab cr.
+Lab. fee \$2.25 per lab. cr.
 Mr. Whitson and staff. - 120.
 SOIL MANAGEMENT.
 I; 2 cr.
 Lectures and field work, maintenance of fertility, including principles of fertilizer practice, and adaptation of system of agriculture to type of soil and climate.
 Prerequisite: Soils 1.
-Mr. Whitson. - SOIL ANALYSIS.
+Offered in 1933-34 and in alternate years.
+Mr. Whitson. - 121.
+SOIL ANALYSIS.
 II; 4 cr.
 Lectures and laboratory.
-Soil acidity methods, limestone analysis, determination of essential elements, availability methods, complete soil analysis.
-The use of chemical analysis in soil diagnosis.
+Soil acidity methods, limestone analysis, determination of essential elements, availability methods, complete soil analysis The use of chemical analysis in soil diagnosis.
 Prerequisites: Soils 1, Chemistry 12.
 Lab. fee \$4.50.
-Mr. Truog.

-- 122. SOIL PHYSICS AND TILLAGE.
+Mr. Truog. - 122.
+SOIL PHYSICS.
 II; 2-4 cr.
 Lectures and laboratory.
-The physical properties of the soil constituents, tilth, soil moisture, heat, in relation to the growth of plants, with practical applications to farm practice.
+The physical properties of the soil constituents in relation to the growth of plants with practical applications to farm practice.
 Prerequisite: Soils 1.
 Lab. fee \$2.25 per lab. cr.
-Offered 1932-33 and alternate years.
+Offered 1934-35 and alternate years.
 Mr. Graul. - 125.
 SOIL AND LAND CLASSIFICATION; AGRICULTURAL CLIMATOLOGY.
 II; 3 cr.
 Lectures and field work in soil mapping.
-The principles of climatology and soil and land classification in relation to agriculture, including a study of the soils and climate of the United States and of the chief foreign countries.
+The principles of climatology and soil and land classification in relation to agriculture.
 Prerequisite: Soils 1 or graduate standing.
 Mr. Whitson. - 126.
-FERTILIZERS AND MANURES.
+FERTILIZERS.
 II; 2 cr.
 Lectures and discussions on the composition, manufacture, and characteristics of artificial fertilizers.
 Methods of application, deportment in the soil, and practical use with and without farm manure.
 Prerequisite: Soils 1.
 Alternates with course 122, Soil Physics and Tillage.
-Offered 1933-34 and alternate years.
+Offered 1933-34 and aternate years.
 Mr. Graul. - 127.
 SOIL SCIENCE AND PLANT NUTRITION.
 I; 2 cr.
 Lectures and discussions.
 The constitution of the soil, especially as a medium for plant growth.
-The newer applications of scientific principles to such problems as soil acidity, use of fertilizers, soil amendments, and toxic agents.
+The newer application of scientific principles to such problems as soil acidity, use of fertilizers, soil amendments, and toxic agents.
 Prerequisite: Soils 1 or graduate standing.
 Mr. Truog. - 128.
 SEMINARY IN SOILS.
 I; II; 1 cr.
 Mr. Whitson, Mr. Truog. - 180.
-TOPICAL WORK.
-Yr; cr.
-Mr. Whitson, Mr. Truog, Mr. Graul. - 200.
-RESEARCH.
-I, II; cr.
+TOPICAL AND FIELD WORK.
+Yr; \cr.
+Mr. Whitson, Mr. Truog, Mr. Graul. - RESEARCH.
+I, II; \cr.
 Lab. fee \$2.25 per lab. cr.
-Mr. Whitson, Mr. Truog, Mr. Graul. - 228.
-FIELD COURSE.
-Yr; 2-4 cr.
-Soil and crop rotation problems, soil acidity and legumes, farm soil survey, factors determining fertility balance sheet, planning and use of experimental and demonstrational fertilizer plots.
-Prerequisite: Soils 1.
-Mr. Whitson, Mr. Musbach, Mr. Albert.
+Mr. Whitson, Mr. Truog, Mr. Graul.